-The LOI outlines terms for the sale of the Company's water rights to Cypress in exchange for US\$3.0 million to be paid in a combination of cash and Cypress shares (the "Transaction").
-The Transaction is anticipated to close in the First Quarter of 2022 after completion of due diligence by Cypress and the receipt of all necessary regulatory and other approvals, including TSX Venture Exchange acceptance, that are customary for a Transaction of this nature.
-Cypress paid Nevada Sunrise a non-refundable deposit of US\$25,000 upon execution of the LOI and a non-refundable US\$125,000 payment upon completion of a 45-day due diligence period and the execution between the parties of a definitive purchase agreement.
-Following receipt of necessary approvals and transfer of the water rights to Cypress, payments to the Company on closing will consist of an additional US\$2.0 million in cash and the number of common shares of Cypress valued at US\$850,000 at closing.
-The Cypress shares shall be valued based on the volume weighted average price of the Cypress shares for the ten (10) trading days for the period ending two (2) days before the closing date.
+The LOI outlined terms for the sale of the Company's water rights to Cypress in exchange for US\$3.0 million to be paid in a combination of cash and Cypress shares (the "Transaction").
+The Transaction is anticipated to close after completion of due diligence by Cypress and the receipt of all necessary regulatory approvals, including TSX Venture Exchange acceptance, that are customary for a transaction of this nature.
+Cypress paid Nevada Sunrise a non-refundable deposit of US\$25,000 upon execution of the LOI, and would be obligated to pay a second non-refundable US\$125,000 deposit following a 45-day due diligence period and the execution between the parties of a definitive purchase agreement.